What is an N+1 query?

 performance significantly.

-Let us take the previous example and try to implement it using includes
+Let us take the previous example and try to implement it using includes method

 to see how it works:

-As you can see from the above example, specifying the reviews
+As you can see from the above example, specifying the reviews association

-method has led to a reduced number of queries to fetch the
+inside includes method has led to a reduced number of queries to fetch the

-same information that previously took N+1
+same information that previously took N+1 queries.
+This can provide a

 significant boost to the application's performance.

-method on a movie object from the list of
+Now, when you call the reviews method on a movie object from the list of

 movies, your application won't make an additional database call to get you the

 information.
-This is because the information was preloaded
+This is because the information was preloaded.

-Under the hood the includes
+Under the hood the includes method either uses the preload method or

-method depending upon the type of query to load up the association
+eager_load method depending upon the type of query to load up the association

 data in advance.